Mijick/NavigationView/README.md

 <br>

-NavigationView is a free, and open-source library for SwiftUI that makes navigation easier and much cleaner.
+NavigationView is a free and open-source library dedicated for SwiftUI that makes navigation easier and much cleaner.
 * **Improves code quality.** Push your view using the `push(with:)` method.<br/>
     Pop the selected one with `pop()`.
 Simple as never.
 * **Designed for SwiftUI.** While developing the library, we have used the power of SwiftUI to give you powerful tool to speed up your implementation process.